 We will not share your personal information with anyone outside Australia (unless under exceptional circumstances that are permitted by law) without your consent.

 How do we store and protect your personal information?

 Our patient records are maintained in electronic format on a secure on-site computer system.
 The information recorded is protected by an individual password system and is accessible only to authorised personnel.
 Paper based information is converted to electronic format and is destroyed by shredding when no longer required.

 Our staff are bound by a strict legal duty of confidentiality.
 It is an offence for our staff to give information about you to anyone except under limited circumstances set out in legislation.
 We maintain strict security policies and practices with respect to who has access to personal information about you.

 How can you access and correct your personal information at our practice?

 We take complaints and concerns regarding privacy seriously.
-You should express any privacy concerns you may have in writing.
-We will then attempt to resolve it in accordance with our resolution procedure.
-Your feedback can be given via telephone or write to email@example.com or Warner Family Medical Practice, 349-351 Samsonvale Road, Warner QLD 4500.
+You should express any privacy concerns you may have in writing and address it to the Practice Manager.
+We will then attempt to resolve it in accordance with our resolution procedure and endeavour to respond to within 14 days.
+Our contact details are:

 You may also contact the OAIC.
 Generally, the OAIC will require you to give them time to respond before they will investigate.
 For further information visit www.oaic.gov.au or call the OAIC on 1300 363 992.